What Are the Differences Between Your ACL, MCL, and Meniscus?

 It's not unusual for the early symptoms of an ACL or meniscus injury or tears to be fairly similar, including knee pain, swelling, redness, and mobility issues.
 However, several distinctions might focus attention on the issue.
 It might be challenging to fully extend or bend the knee after a meniscus tear.
 Additionally, the joint may experience a "locking" feeling and lose some of its motion.

 ACL tears don't frequently result in this.
-It's fairly unusual to simultaneously hear a popping sound and feel as though your leg or foot has given way under you.
-It might therefore be quite challenging to put any weight on the afflicted limb.
-Regardless of the symptoms, you may be having, you should still schedule an appointment with your doctor right once.
+It's fairly usual to simultaneously hear a popping sound and feel as though your leg or foot has given way under you.
+It might therefore be quite challenging to put any weight on the affected limb.
+Regardless of the symptoms you may be having, you should still schedule an appointment with your doctor right away.
 They'll be able to give you a firm diagnosis and lay out a course of action.

 ACL-related problems often require 6 to 12 months to heal completely, although most meniscus-related problems normally go away within a few weeks to three months.